GinoCanessa/fhir-candle/README.md

 * a FHIR R4B endpoint at `/r4b`, and
 * a FHIR R5 endpoint at `/r5`.

-The tenants can be controlled by command line arguments - note that manually specifying any tentants overrides the default configuration and will *only* load the ones specified.
+The tenants can be controlled by command line arguments - note that manually specifying any tenants overrides the default configuration and will *only* load the ones specified.
 To load only an R4 endpoint at 'fhir', the arguments would include `--r4 fhir`.
 You can specify multiple tenants for the same version, for example `--r5 fhir --r5 also-fhir` will create two endpoints.